Controversies of the 2006 United States Senate election in Virginia: Allen's macaca controversy

 On August 11, 2006, George Allen twice called S.R.
 Sidarth, a 20-year-old Webb campaign volunteer, macaca.
 Sidarth is of Indian ancestry, but was born and raised in Fairfax County, Virginia.
 As a "tracker" for the opposing Webb campaign, Sidarth was filming an Allen campaign stop in Breaks, Virginia, near the Kentucky border.

 During a speech, Allen paused, then began referring to Sidarth:

 According to Sidarth, he was the only non-white person present among the crowd of 100 or so Republican supporters, some of whom applauded Allen's remarks.

 The Webb campaign accused Allen of using a racial insult; macaca has been identified as a Francophone epithet for North African indigenes, and commentators have suggested that he may have heard the slur from his mother, Henrietta "Etty" Allen, who was of North African Jewish (in Allen's case, a Tunisian) French background.
 During a televised debate on September 18, reporter Peggy Fox asked Allen if he had learned the slur from his mother; Etty Allen denied that she had ever used the word before.

 According to The Washington Post, Allen's campaign manager initially dismissed the incident with an expletive.
 Allen later said that he had heard his staff use the term macaca in reference to Sidarth, that he did not know what the word meant, and that he did not intend to insult Sidarth's ethnicity when he singled him out to the crowd.
 "I do apologize if he's offended by that," Allen said, adding that "I would never want to demean him as an individual."

 Shortly after, Allen's campaign held that he used the word in reference to Sidarth's hairstyle.
 Although Sidarth was wearing a baseball cap on the day of the incident, he had been conversing casually with Allen's aides during campaign stops before the incident.
 Allen's campaign staff claim to have referred to him privately as "Mohawk".
 A now widely disseminated photo of Sidarth, hosted by the Webb campaign, shows Sidarth's hair to be longer in the middle and shaved on the sides, typical of a mohawk.

 On August 15, 2006, John Reid, Allen's communications director, told The New York Times that members of Allen's campaign had "good-naturedly" nicknamed Sidarth "Mohawk" when speaking among themselves, but could not explain how the word might have morphed into macaca.
 Reid told the Times that Sidarth only received a nickname from Allen campaign staff because he would not give his real name.
 Interviewed that day on CNN, however, Sidarth recalled shaking Allen's hand earlier in the week and giving his name.
 "He's very good with names, legendarily.
-He tries very hard to remember peoples' names when meeting them," Sidarth said.
+He tries very hard to remember people's names when meeting them," Sidarth said.
 As for the macaca remark, "I am disappointed that someone like a Senator of the United States could use something [so] completely offensive."